What is Agile Estimation?

 - The average of total completed story points for 3/5 or even more sprints is called the velocity of that team, Velocity is used to measure the sustainable pace and trends of teams.

 End of Section “Understanding Story Point”

 Commonly used techniques to estimate a user story

 There are many estimation techniques for User Story, like Delphi, Wide Band Delphi, Complexity Bucket, Planning Poker, etc. We will discuss the two most commonly used techniques in the software development industry which are

 Planning Poker (with Video)

-In this technique, The Team member Development team including Tester, Scrum Master, Product owner participate, and optionally any external technical or functional expert can join on invite.
+In this technique, The Team member Development team including Tester, Scrum Master, and Product owner participate, and optionally any external technical or functional expert can join on the invite.
 But Only the Development team member can estimate the user story, the development team can clarify any of their doubts.